GSquad934/dotfiles/config/leftwm/README.md

 * ttf-jetbrains-mono
 * ttf-joypixels
 * polybar
-* libxft-bgra
+* libxft-bgra (regular *libxft* won't work with my status bar)

 The following software are not mandatory but recommended:
-* feh
+* feh (hard-coded in the theme to set a wallpaper)
-* dmenu
+* dmenu (hard-coded run launcher)
-* st (the hard-coded terminal in the *config.toml* file.
-Can be modified to your needs)
+* st (the hard-coded terminal emulator)
-* xlock
+* xlock (optional, only if you want a lock screen)

+*feh*, *st* and *dmenu* are very recommended because those programs are in my LeftWM configuration.
+This can be customized by modifying either the *config.toml* file or the *themes/mytheme/up* file.

 If you want a nice DMenu to be integrated, you can install [my custom build](https://github.com/GSquad934/dmenu).
-The default terminal emulator can be modified to any out there.
-If you want a nice build of ST to be integrated, you can install [my custom build](https://github.com/GSquad934/st).
+You can check out [my build of ST](https://github.com/GSquad934/st) for a nice terminal emulator.

 # Installation
-The installation can be fully automated using [my bootstrap script](https://github.com/GSquad934/bootstrap).

 For Arch based Linux distributions, LeftWM is available in the AUR.
 Use any AUR helper you want to install this window manager.
 Here is the necessary command if using *YAY*:

 ```